-IRA.
+• IRA.
 Use the following formula to determine your deduction for the part of the year you were a nonresident:

-Oregon earned income IRA while a nonresident v contributions Nonresident Total earned income . ^ made while a deduction while a nonresident nonresident
+Oregon earned income while a nonresident ~ IRA contributions Nonresident Total earned income while a nonresident - ^ made while a nonresident [-] deduction

-Self-employed SEP, SIMPLE, and qualified plans.
+• Self-employed SEP, SIMPLE, and qualified plans.
 Use the following formula to determine your allowable deduction for the part of the year you were a nonresident:

-while a nonresident × Contributions × made while a = Nonresident
+Oregon compensation while a nonresident Contributions made while a = Nonresident

 Total compensation nonresident deduction

 while a nonresident